agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 When a test table is called, the OpenL Tablets engine calls the specified rule table for every row in the test table and passes the corresponding input parameters to it.

-If there are several rule tables with a different number of parameters and a test table is applicable to both rule tables, the test table is matched with the rule table which list of test input parameters matches exactly the list of rules input parameters in the test table.
-If there are extra parameters in both rule tables, or input parameters of multiple rule tables match test input parameters exactly, the **Method is ambiguous** message is displayed.
+If there are several rule tables with a different number of parameters but identical names and a test table is applicable to all rule tables, the test table is matched with the rule table which list of test input parameters matches exactly the list of rules input parameters in the test table.
+If there are extra parameters in all rule tables, or input parameters of multiple rule tables match test input parameters exactly, the **Method is ambiguous** message is displayed.

 Application runtime context values are defined in the runtime environment.
 Test tables for a table, overloaded by business dimension properties, must provide values for the runtime context significant for the tested table.
 Runtime context values are accessed in the test table through the **\_context\_** prefix.
 An example of a test table with the context value Lob follows: